 Have you noticed how this time of year tends to bring out the worst in people?
 Aggressive drivers and cranky shoppers seem to be everywhere!

 When we’re surrounded by this sort of negative energy, it’s hard not to get caught up in it.
-These are 5 of my favourite ways to beat the stress and anxiety that tends to creep up on us this time of year.
+These are 5 of my favourite ways to beat the stress and anxiety that tends to creep up on us at this time of year.

 One of the best stress relievers is exercise!
 It also helps with anxiety as it releases endorphins, your body’s natural built-in painkillers and mood-lifters.
 It can also help our natural circadian rhythms which help regulate our sleep/wake cycles and balance our hormones.